chrissimpkins/Crunch/docs/SERVICE.md

 ### Install the Crunch Image(s) service

 First, [download the latest release version of the Crunch repository source](https://github.com/chrissimpkins/Crunch/releases/latest).
 You can use either the .zip or .tar.gz download link.

-Next, unpack the Crunch repository source archive in a directory on your system.
+Unpack the Crunch repository source archive in any directory on your system.

 Then, use either of the following approaches to install the macOS service on your system.